preetiac/atchai-hugo/content/blog/2016-03-29-the-best-web-based-data-visualisation-tools.md

 **Visualisation Functionality** — Static dashboards, where the charts are not clickable.
 Most common charts including choropleth maps.

 This list is obviously not comprehensive, there are many more web-based data visualization products on the market.
 It does however represent my personal favourites in each category, the tools I turn to when I need to get something done, fast.

+If you’re looking for something a bit different to these tools then our team at Atchai creates bespoke data driven applications incorporating machine learning, data visualisation and all the good stuff.
+I’d be happy to chat through your project, just <a href="mailto:john@atchai.com">send me a mail</a>.